shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

 Updated for newest version of [Swagger-Node](https://github.com/swagger-api/swagger-node) (2.1.3).

 # EDIT 2
-Please use version 2.X for swagger-node.
+Please use version 2.X for swagger-ui.
 This guide is not guarenteed to work on any later versions.

 # Swagger-Node-Express-For-Existing-APIs
 A comprehensive guide on setting up Swagger in already built node-express-APIs.